simpler-env/SimplerEnv/README.md

 tools/
-   robot_object_visualization/: tools for visualizing robots and objects when creating new environments sysid/: tools for system identification when adding new robots calc_metrics.py: tools for summarizing eval results and calculating metrics, such as Normalized Rank Loss, Pearson Correlation, and Kruskal-Wallis test, to reproduce our paper results coacd_process_mesh.py: tools for generating convex collision meshes through CoACD when adding new assets merge_videos.py: tools for merging videos into one ...
+   robot_object_visualization/: tools for visualizing robots and objects when creating new environments sysid/: tools for system identification when adding new robots calc_metrics.py: tools for summarizing eval results and calculating metrics, such as Mean Maximum Rank Violation (MMRV) and Pearson Correlation coacd_process_mesh.py: tools for generating convex collision meshes through CoACD when adding new assets merge_videos.py: tools for merging videos into one ...